tomaszjezak/tomaszjezak/README.md

   <img src="https://shields.io/badge/LinkedIn-blue?logo=linkedin&style=for-the-badge" alt="LinkedIn Badge"/>
 </a>

-I’m an engineer and graduate student focusing on ML and Robotics at UC San Diego, advised by Henrik Christensen and Xiaolong Wang.
-I'll be interning at Amazon Industrial Robotics this summer.
+I’m an engineer and graduate student focusing on ML and Robotics at UC San Diego.
+I'm interning at Amazon Industrial Robotics this summer.

 I’m obsessed with applying Machine Learning and Robotics in valuable, real-world scenarios, especially in technologically-archaic, labor-starved industries.
 My thesis is directed toward construction.